TimFenwick15/esp-home-dashboard/README.md

 ## Todo
 - Wouldn't ideally have 0-1V across the thermistor constantly.
 Supply 3V3 on read only?
 - Step down 5V Neopixel supply to 3V3
+- Make it look better
+- Make network requests while idling, not on recieving requests